6.7. Time Series#

 !pip install datefinder

-If you want to automatically find date and time with different formats in a Python string, try datefinder.
+To automatically find date and time with different formats in a Python string, use datefinder.

 from datefinder import find_dates